What is a Recovery Startup Business for Employee Retention Credit?

 – Start Date: The business should have been established on or after February 15, 2020.

-– Annual Gross Profits: The total annual gross profits must not exceed $1 million for each of the three previous years.
+– Annual Gross Profits: The total gross profits must not exceed $1 million for the three previous years.

 – Exclusivity: Your business should not be eligible under any other criteria.

-– Employee Payments: Payments to employees must have been made during the third and fourth quarters of 2021.
+– Employee Payments: Employee payments must have been made during the third and fourth quarters of 2021.

 – Tax Exemption: The business should not be registered as “tax-exempt” with the IRS.

-– Operational Impact: Business operations must have experienced either partial or full suspension due to governmental requirements.
+– Operational Impact: Due to governmental requirements, business operations must have experienced partial or complete suspension.

 – Significant Decline: Gross sales should have shown a significant decline.